10. Execution threads

 }

-- Line 9: The thread synchronization object is now a Mutex.
+- line 9: the thread synchronization object is now a Mutex.

-The results obtained are the same as before.
+The results are the same as before.

 10.5.4.
 The AutoResetEvent class